CS554-GroupVVIV/CS554-GroupVVIV/README.md

 3 - Run `node seed.js` under `back-end` directory to seed the database.

-4 - To have a [Redis-Stack-Server](https://redis.io/docs/install/install-stack/) running on your device, whih listen to the port `6379`.
+4 - To have a [Redis-Stack-Server](https://redis.io/docs/install/install-stack/) running on your device, while listening to the port `6379`.

 5 - Run `npm start` under the `back-end` directory for launch the backend part of the application.